Yoga: A Pelvic Health Solution

 VII.
 Supports Hip Health and Function:

-The association of the pelvic floor with hip function is no surprise as the sidewalls of the PF anatomically include some hip muscles.
-Learning about pelvic anatomy can help us understand the role that the PF plays in hip health and function and then we can use that information to inform our rehab practice or our own health.
+Learning about pelvic anatomy can help us understand the role that the pelvic floor plays in hip health and function.
+We can then use that information to inform our rehab practice or our health.

 Dive deeper into pelvic anatomy to learn and enhance the connection to and awareness of the pelvic floor.
 Register for PhysioYoga and Pelvic Floor with Shelly Prosko.